 Medical students Shaily Brahmbhatt and Jelena Poleksic both came to the Schulich School of Medicine & Dentistry with a desire to integrate external or adjacent interests into their learning and future practice.
-They’re now embracing that opportunity as the first participants of Schulich Medicine’s MD+ program.
+They’re now embracing that opportunity as the first participants of Schulich Medicine’s MD+ stream.

-The program provides students with the time, financial and academic support to pursue professional and graduate training while completing their medical degree.
+This new stream provides students with the time, financial and academic support to pursue professional and graduate training while completing their medical degree.
 It also allows students to tailor their learning to their interests.

 Brahmbhatt aspires to one day work in pediatric surgery but her passion to improve Indigenous and rural access to care has her also pursing her Master’s in Public Health (MPH).
 Poleksic has an evolving interest in mental health, and is fascinated by the history of medicine, the focus of her graduate training abroad.